 How do I avoid the "pulled" look?

 Old techniques for rhytidectomy surgery involved only tightening of the facial skin, which resulted in a tight, pulled, and very unnatural look.
-Dr. Pontell uses advanced techniques with his Philadelphia facelift procedure, which involve tightening the underlying facial muscles and tissues to provide the most natural-looking results.
+Dr. Pontell uses advanced techniques with his A facelift in Philadelphia, which involve tightening the underlying facial muscles and tissues to provide the most natural-looking results.

 How long will my facelift results last?